jessereynolds/flapjack-tutorial/README.md

 simulate-failed-check --help
 # ...
 ```

-Have a look at the executables under `/opt/flapjack/bin`.
-Details of these are also available [on the wiki](https://github.com/flpjck/flapjack/wiki/USING#running).

 TODO: get all the binscripts in the PATH of the vagrant user by default [omnibus-flapjack#11](https://github.com/flpjck/omnibus-flapjack/issues/11)